Braintree Freeport railway station

 Braintree Freeport railway station is on the Braintree Branch Line in the East of England, serving the Braintree Village shopping centre (formerly known as Braintree Freeport).
 It is 44 mi 16 chain down the line from London Liverpool Street via Witham and it is situated between Cressing to the south and Braintree to the north.
 Its three-letter station code is BTP.
 The platform has an operational length for eight-coach trains.

 The station is managed by Greater Anglia, which also operates all trains serving it.

 History

 The station was opened on 8 November 1999.
 There is a single, unstaffed platform with a shelter and a self-service ticket machine but there is no station building or other facilities.

-Despite having 1,500 free car-parking spaces for the shopping centre and there being no pay machines on site, a charge has been implemented for long-stay car parking beyond six hours for which users pay via phone or online.